Metal Gear Solid 4: Guns of the Patriots: Plot

 Snake and Otacon learn that Liquid aims to destroy the Patriots' master AI with a nuclear strike, allowing GW to take control.
 A non-ID-tagged warhead is required from Metal Gear REX at Shadow Moses in Alaska.
-There, Snake is ambushed by Vamp, accompanied by Naomi.
-Vamp is killed when his self-healing nanomachines are disabled via injection.
-Naomi reveals she has terminal cancer; overcome with guilt for her mistakes, she also disables the nanomachines keeping her alive and dies.
+There, Snake is ambushed by Vamp, accompanied by Naomi; but Vamp is killed when his self-healing nanomachines are disabled via injection.
+Naomi reveals she has terminal cancer; and, overcome with guilt for her mistakes, she disables the nanomachines keeping her alive and dies.
 Snake and Raiden use REX to escape and fend off Liquid piloting a Metal Gear RAY.
 Liquid reveals Outer Haven, a modified Arsenal Gear.
 Raiden saves Snake from being crushed before the USS Missouri, captained by Mei Ling, arrives and forces Haven to retreat.

-Snake, Meryl, and Johnny board Haven when it surfaces to launch the nuke.
-At the core, Snake installs a computer virus coded by Naomi and Sunny into Liquid's trojan; it destroys not only the core AI but the entire Patriot network controlling global affairs, leaving the necessities for civilization to survive.
-Atop Haven, Liquid explains to Snake that he allowed the virus' installation to destroy the Patriots.
-The two fight, with Snake victorious.
-Liquid becomes Ocelot again before dying.
+Snake, Meryl, and Johnny board Haven when it surfaces in order to launch the nuke.
+At the core, Snake installs a computer virus coded by Naomi and Sunny into Liquid's trojan, which destroys both the core AI as well as the entire Patriot network controlling global affairs, leaving the necessities for civilization to survive.
+Atop Haven, Liquid explains to Snake that he allowed the virus' installation in order to destroy the Patriots.
+The two fight, with Snake victorious and Liquid becoming Ocelot again before dying.
 Meryl reconciles with her father, Campbell, and marries Johnny.
 Raiden reunites with Rose after learning their child was not miscarried and that her marriage to Campbell was a ruse to protect them from the Patriots.
-Snake visits the Boss's grave at a cemetery.
-Having no further purpose, and to prevent an epidemic from his FOXDIE, Snake attempts suicide but relents.
+Snake visits the grave of The Boss at Arlington National Cemetery.
+Snake, feeling that he has no further purpose and must prevent an epidemic from his FOXDIE, attempts suicide, but hesitates at the last moment.

-Snake is then met by Big Boss with a vegetative Zero; the body burned in Europe was Solidus Snake.
-Big Boss reveals that the Patriots were founded by himself, Zero, EVA, Ocelot, Sigint, and Para-Medic to realize the will of the Boss, Big Boss' mentor.
+Snake is then met by Big Boss with a vegetative Zero, with Big Boss explaining that the body burned in Europe was Solidus Snake.
+He then reveals that the Patriots were founded by himself, Zero, EVA, Ocelot, Sigint, and Para-Medic to realize the will of the Boss, Big Boss' mentor.
 Differing interpretations split the group into two factions: Zero's, which stood for government control of society to prevent conflict, and Big Boss', where soldiers fought for personal beliefs, unrestrained by governments.
 Zero consigned control to AI networks, the Patriots.
-After Big Boss' downfall in Zanzibar, the Patriots placed him in an induced coma, and later initiated the war economy, a vision far from the Boss' will.
-Ocelot and EVA planned to restore Big Boss by destroying the Patriots.
-The possession of Ocelot through Liquid was a ruse to draw the Patriots' attention.
+After Big Boss' downfall in Zanzibar Land, the Patriots placed him in an induced coma, and later initiated the war economy, a vision far from the Boss' will.
+Ocelot and EVA planned to restore Big Boss by destroying the Patriots, with the possession of Ocelot through Liquid being a ruse to draw the Patriots' attention.
 Big Boss then kills Zero by cutting off his life support.